-All CoDeSys online services from "Online" menu are available for users, but only three of them can be executed without leaving RUN state: "Login", "Logout" and "Check boot project in PLC".
-All other services (e.g., set a breackpoint) switch SM560-S to DEBUG states (DEBUG RUN or DEBUG STOP).
+All CODESYS online services from "Online" menu are available for users, but only three of them can be executed without leaving RUN state: "Login", "Logout" and "Check boot project in PLC".
+All other services (e.g., set a breakpoint) switch the Safety CPU to DEBUG states (DEBUG RUN or DEBUG STOP).